skrobul/alexa-skill-shopping-list/README.md

 - **API_TOKEN**: API token to authenticate against the API

 - **BACKEND**: The backend to connect to.
-Supported: 'hass' and 'todo'
+Supported: 'hass', 'todo' and 'kitchenowl' (which is just kitchenowl through hass)

 ## Deployment